Arunachal Pradesh Legislative Assembly passes 3 bills

 Deputy Chief Minister and Minister of Tax, Excise & Narcotics Chowna Mein, while moving the Arunachal Pradesh Goods Tax (Amendment) Bill, 2023 for consideration and passing said that the bill is placed to amend the Arunachal Pradesh Goods Tax Act, 2005 ( Act No.73 of 2005) and shall come into force with effect from 1st April, 2023 for whole of Arunachal Pradesh.

-The Arunachal Pradesh Protection of Drinking Water Catchment Areas Bill, 2023
+2-The Arunachal Pradesh Protection of Drinking Water Catchment Areas Bill, 2023

 Public Health Engineering & Water Supply Minister Wangki Lowang informed the house that the Arunachal Pradesh Protection of Drinking Water Catchment Areas Bill, 2023 is to provide for the protection of drinking water catchment areas with a view to preserve drinking water sources and to make provisions for the same and matter connected therewith.